HIJRA: Methods

 HIJRA focuses its work on bridging gaps in aid through strategic partnerships participating in consortiums, working groups and clusters, serving as one of six NGOs in the Somalia Humanitarian Country Team.

 Water, sanitation and hygiene

-HIJRA's programmes in Water, Sanitation and Hygiene (WASH) focus on increasing access to water, sanitation and hygiene services, while building the capacity to manage WASH interventions at the local level.
+HIJRA's Water, Sanitation and Hygiene (WASH) program focuses on increasing access to services, while building the capacity to manage WASH interventions at the local level.

-HIJRA's programmes in Somalia and Uganda directly benefits over 400,000 community members: refugees, Internally Displaced Persons (IDPs) and other vulnerable host community.
+HIJRA's programs in Somalia and Uganda directly benefits over 400,000 community members: refugees, Internally Displaced Persons (IDPs) and other vulnerable host communities.

-Water and sanitation-related diseases, such as diarrhea and malaria, remain the leading cause of death among children under age five.
+Water- and sanitation-related diseases, such as diarrhea and malaria, remain the leading cause of death among children under age five.
 This is primarily due to a high proportion of non-functioning water supply facilities, poor access to sanitation and low adoption rates of positive hygiene practices.

-The overall goal of the organization's programmes achieve reductions in water and sanitation-related illnesses within the communities we serve in Somalia and Uganda by:
+The overall goal of the organization's programs is to achieve reductions in water and sanitation-related illnesses within the communities we serve in Somalia and Uganda by: